UKCloud/documentation/articles/azure/azs-how-resize-disk-ps.md

 ***

-Please select the type of disk you are trying to resize:
+Select the type of disk you are trying to resize:

 ### [Managed Disk](#tab/tabid-a/tabid-1)